 After each PBA, the trainee must transpose the assessment into his/her electronic learning portfolio at the earliest opportunity.
-Each of the original forms should be given to the trainee's assessor, providing a means of validating the assessment.
-The range of assessments recorded by the trainee builds into an overall profile of the trainee's progress enabling the AES to award learning outcomes against the learning objectives that were set down in the learning agreement.
-At the end of the placement, the AES will use the evidence in the portfolio to make a summative judgement about whether the trainee has met the requirements of the learning agreement.
+The range of assessments recorded by the trainee builds into an overall profile of the trainee's progress enabling the AES to award learning outcomes against the learning objectives that were set down in the Learning Agreement.
+At the end of the placement, the AES will use the evidence in the portfolio to make a summative judgement about whether the trainee has met the requirements of the Learning Agreement.
 The trainee's portfolio is also used at the annual review to record whether the required curriculum competencies and experience are being acquired, and that this is at an appropriate rate.